Progesterone: Breast cancer risk

-Progesterone also appears to be involved in the pathophysiology of breast cancer, though its role, and whether it is a promoter or inhibitor of breast cancer risk, has not been fully elucidated.
-Most progestins, or synthetic progestogens, like medroxyprogesterone acetate, have been found to increase the risk of breast cancer in postmenopausal people in combination with estrogen as a component of menopausal hormone therapy.
+Progesterone also appears to be involved in the pathophysiology of breast cancer, though its role, and whether it is a promoter or inhibitor of breast cancer risk, has not been fully established.
+Most progestins, or synthetic progestogens, like medroxyprogesterone acetate, have been found to increase the risk of breast cancer in postmenopausal women in combination with estrogen as a component of menopausal hormone therapy.
 The combination of natural oral progesterone or the atypical progestin dydrogesterone with estrogen has been associated with less risk of breast cancer than progestins plus estrogen.
 However, this may simply be an artifact of the low progesterone levels produced with oral progesterone.
-More research is needed on the role of progesterone in breast cancer.
+The role of progesterone in breast cancer is not yet established.

 Skin health

 The estrogen receptor, as well as the progesterone receptor, have been detected in the skin, including in keratinocytes and fibroblasts.
 At menopause and thereafter, decreased levels of female sex hormones result in atrophy, thinning, and increased wrinkling of the skin, and a reduction in skin elasticity, firmness, and strength.
-These skin changes constitute an acceleration in skin aging and are the result of decreased collagen content, irregularities in the morphology of epidermal skin cells, decreased ground substance between skin fibers, and reduced capillaries and blood flow.
+These skin changes are an acceleration in skin aging and are the result of decreased collagen content, irregularities in the morphology of epidermal skin cells, decreased ground substance between skin fibers, and reduced capillaries and blood flow.
 The skin also becomes more dry during menopause, as a result of reduced skin hydration and surface lipids (sebum production).
 Along with chronological aging and photoaging, estrogen deficiency in menopause is one of the three main factors that predominantly influences skin aging.

 Hormone replacement therapy, consisting of systemic treatment with estrogen alone or in combination with a progestogen, has well-documented and considerable beneficial effects on the skin of postmenopausal people.
 These benefits include increased skin collagen content, skin thickness and elasticity, and skin hydration and surface lipids.
 Topical estrogen has been found to have similar beneficial effects on the skin.
 In addition, a study has found that topical 2% progesterone cream significantly increases skin elasticity and firmness and observably decreases wrinkles in peri- and postmenopausal people.
 Skin hydration and surface lipids, on the other hand, did not significantly change with topical progesterone.

 These findings suggest that progesterone, like estrogen, also has beneficial effects on the skin and may be independently protective against skin aging.